 - An inability to push off well when running

-The doctor will ask about your symptoms and medical history, and perform a physical exam, paying special attention to the foot.
+The podiatrist will ask about your symptoms and medical history, and perform a physical exam, paying special attention to the foot.
 Posterior tibialis tendonitis can be difficult to diagnose because pain in the ankle and foot can be due to many causes.

 The doctor will try to feel the tendon through your skin and note how the foot moves and handles resistance to moving the foot inwards.
 He or she will look at the foot from behind and from the side and see how flat the arch is.
-The doctor may also ask you to try to stand on the ball of your foot.
+The podiatrist may also ask you to try to stand on the ball of your foot.
 If you cannot do this you are likely to have a problem with your posterior tibial tendon.

 Tests may include: